-On March 9, 2016 a Madison County jury returned a verdict in favor of my client, and awarded the compensation my client had been waiting for since March 2013.
+A Madison County jury returned a verdict in favor of my client, and awarded the compensation my client had been seeking for more than 3 years.

 My client, a retiree, spent his winters in Florida.
 While he was in Florida, a water pipe broke and leaked water inside his house.
 Fortunately, his niece discovered the leaking water pretty early when she stopped by to check on the house.
 She shut the water off at the master control valve in the garage.
 Damages were minimal — wet carpet in two rooms but no other damage to the house.
 My client decided he would wait to get the water pipe fixed until he returned to Indiana in the Spring.